-Traumatic brain injuries (TBIs) are caused by blows to the head or body, which cause the brain to move quickly back and forth inside the skull and potentially lead to dramatic neurological changes in an instant.
+Traumatic brain injuries (TBIs) are caused by blows to the head or body, which cause the brain to move quickly back and forth inside the skull and can potentially lead to dramatic neurological changes.
 Concussions are a mild form of TBI.

 As of February 2014, 48 states in the United States, including Indiana, enact the Zackery Lystedt Law, a comprehensive youth sports concussion safety law.
 The provisions of this law call for school districts to develop concussion guidelines and educational programs, for parents and guardians of student-athletes to complete annual concussion and head injury reports, and for teams and athletic programs to remove students who are suspected of suffering a concussion and require previously concussed athletes to submit written clearance from a medical professional to return to play.